 - Support enhanced victim compensation requirements for criminal offenders.

-- Support funding to implement/enhance services to at-risk youth with the goal being to prevent them from entering the juvenile justice system.
+- Support funding to implement/enhance services to at-risk youth with the goal being to prevent them from entering the juvenile justice system, including reentry support for community

 - Support strengthening State search and seizure statutes to help combat crime.